Mandroid Echostar

 Mandroid Echostar is a six-piece heavy metal band from Guelph, Ontario, Canada.
 The band's sound has been described as a combination of melodic technical guitars, progressive metal, and heavy metal.
 The band won the Juno Award for Metal/Hard Music Album of the Year at the Juno Awards of 2017 for their album Coral Throne.

 Band members

-The band was formed in the summer of 2010 by bassist Adam Richards, guitarist Sam Pattison, and drummer Matt Huber-Kidby.
+The band was formed in the summer of 2010 by bassist Adam Richards, guitarist Sam Pattison, and drummer Matt Kidby.
 Over the remainder of 2011, guitarist/keyboardist James Krul, guitarist Stephen Richards, and vocalist Michael Ciccia were added to the line-up.